 I think the most obvious tool, as Middleberg highlights, is a good blender.
-No, you don’t necessarily need a Vitamix blender, but you know that will certainly get the job done.
+No, you don’t necessarily need a Vitamix blender, but that will certainly get the job done.
 There are a lot of budget-friendly options out there.
 There are even tools made specifically to blend baby food.

 How do you know your baby is ready to eat solid food?

 This was one of my favorite sections to read.
 The author begins to explain the signs and signals our babies give to let us know they’re ready for solid foods.
-For example, around the 6-month mark, your baby will start to sit up independently and probably start watching you more as you eat.
-These are 2 tell-tale signs that they are ready to start their solid food journey.
+For example, around the six-month mark, your baby will start to sit up independently and probably start watching you more as you eat.
+These are two tell-tale signs that they are ready to start their solid food journey.